Ava women’s health bracelet

 Our engineers collaborated from the start as part of a global product team: industrial design, data science, firmware, testing, and manufacturing.
-These close relationships enabled an immense amount of innovation—developing necessary product robustness and features—in a very short time with minimal iterations.
+These close relationships enabled an immense amount of innovation—developing necessary product robustness and features—in a short time with minimal iterations.
 Our deep experience in wearables allowed us to balance industrial design goals with target product cost and manufacturing feasibility and timelines.
 We proposed novel approaches to molding strategy and assembly process, allowing Ava to achieve their dream of a slimmer, more attractive product that looked and felt better on the wrist.

-Enabling the product vision
+Enabling product vision

 To make a product that conformed to the sleek industrial design vision, the electronics had to fit within a 30-percent smaller housing than Ava’s Gen 1 design.
 We worked closely with Ava to understand the user journey and typical use cases, then redesigned the hardware system to improve measurement performance, include new functionality, reduce cost, improve user experience, and extend battery life.
 By integrating QA and NPI work, we were able to engineer smart, cost-effective electromechanical solutions that eliminated known failure modes of the Gen 1 device.

 Accurate body temperature measurement is crucial in tracking fertility.
 Initial product testing indicated issues with temperature accuracy, so we needed to quickly determine whether the product itself had measurement issues or whether the test method was influencing the results.
 Upon quick realization that the test setup was not providing a realistic skin-like contact for the bracelet, we prototyped a new tester that better simulated real-life use.
 This allowed the metal electrode on the bracelet to have a “contact patch” more representative of real skin and eliminated noise from ambient convection on the contacts.
 Testing yielded accurate, repeatable results, giving us confidence to move the design into manufacturing.